 “It’s interesting, because after the first one came out we literally went straight into the next one, so there was no time to think about it.
 And now I’m like huh, I wonder what I’m going to be doing for six months…?”

 What is the next Star Wars film’s title?

 As of yet, we don’t know – though we’ll probably find out soon, as titles for the previous main saga movies (The Force Awakens and The Last Jedi) had already been revealed at this stage ahead of their release dates.

 Unless of course, LucasFilm and Disney are planning to reveal the title with the film’s first trailer, Avengers: Endgame style…

 When are we getting a trailer for Episode IX?

 Again, this is a bit of a mystery – though judging by previous films’ metrics, we can get some clues.
-The first teaser for The Last Jedi was released the April before release, meaning we could have a long 10-month wait on our hands before we see any footage.
+The first teaser for The Last Jedi was released the April before release, meaning that we could be seeing some new footage for Episode IX fairly soon.